bitnami/cnab-bundles/wordpress-k8s-rds/README.md

 ### SSL communication between WordPress and RDS database

 By default, the communication between WordPress and the database is not encrypted.
-You can enable TLS encryption by using one of the WordPress plugins like [this one](https://wordpress.org/plugins/secure-db-connection), pointing to the custom CA stored in `/rds-combined-ca-bundle.pem`
+You can enable TLS encryption by using one of the available [Wordpress plugins](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_MariaDB.html#MariaDB.Concepts.SSLSupport).
+On the AWS side, just follow the instructions that can be found [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_MariaDB.html#MariaDB.Concepts.SSLSupport).

 ## Development